-If the term "feminist music" conjures up images of the Lilith Fair—or, on the opposite end of the spectrum, the Spice Girls and their message of "girl power"—then allow us to expand your worldview.
+If the term "feminist music" conjures up images of the Lilith Fair—or, on the opposite end of the spectrum, the Spice Girls and their message of "girl power"—that's great!
+Our goal here is to expand your worldview.
 We’ve compiled a list of our favorite feminist songs, including powerful tunes by Sleater-Kinney, Aretha Franklin and more.
 Our selection is a diverse mix of old and new songs, including notable hip-hop artists such as Nicki Minaj and the best punk bands like Le Tigre and The Slits.
-What these feminist songs all have in common is a decidedly pro-woman message, which is something we can always get on board with.
+What these feminist songs all have in common is a decidedly pro-woman message, perfect for literally every occassion.

 Best feminist songs of all time